-Our Firm aims to recruit, train, develop and retain the best talent who share in the firm's strong sense of responsibility for delivering high-quality services.
+Our Firm aims to recruit, train, develop and retain the best and the brightest staff who share in the firm's strong sense of responsibility for delivering high-quality services.
 Our hiring standards include a structured interview process with behavior-based questions built from The PwC Professional framework, assessment of academic records, and background checks.
-Across the firm in the FY20, we recruited over 823 new people, including 361 university graduates.
+Across the firm in the FY21, we recruited over 726 new people, including 307 university graduates.